mariadb-corporation/MaxScale/Documentation/Tutorials/REST-API-Tutorial.md

 curl -X PATCH -d @server1.txt 127.0.0.1:8989/v1/servers/server1
 ```

-To verify that the data was updated correctly, request the updated created
+To verify that the data was updated correctly, request the updated object.
-object.

 ```
 curl 127.0.0.1:8989/v1/servers/server1